BetonQuest/BetonQuest/docs/Documentation/Configuration/Version-Changes/Migration-2-3.md

 ### 3.0.0-DEV-65 - Delete menuConfig.yml :thunder_cloud_rain:

-The `menuConfig.yml` file has been removed.
+The "_menuConfig.yml_" file has been removed.
-If you had the option `default_close` configured, you can now find this option in the `config.yml` file.
+If you had the option `default_close` configured, you can now find this option in the "_config.yml_" file.
 All translations in the config where also moved to the `lang` folder, so also here you need to move your custom translations.